PlugNPush/ProjectCapstoneAWS/README.md

 - How would the policy restrict the access granted to you by this additional statement?
 - If the policy included both the statement on the left and the statement in question 2, could you terminate an m3.xlarge instance that existed in the account?

-It would allow all actions on ec2 instances.
+It would allow all actions on all EC2 instances and properties, therefore it will not restrict any access using EC2.
-If the policy included both statements, you could not terminate an m3.xlarge instance that existed in the account because the first statement would deny the action.
-The second statement would allow all actions on ec2 instances, but the first statement would deny the action for all instance types that are not t2.micro or t2.small.
+If the policy included both statements, you would be able to terminate an m3.xlarge instance that existed in the account because the m3.xlarge is not a condition in the deny statement, and the deny statement does not affect terminating.
+Therefore, as the first statement being evaluated first to deny running and starting instances for t2.micro or t2.small instances, it would fallback to the second statement which allows all actions on all ec2 instances, succeeding to terminate an m3.xlarge instance that existed in the account.

 <div id='sight'/>